kennywlino/server-deployment-practice/README.md

 #### Features / Routes

-- Feature 1: deploy to dev
-- GET : `/` - specific route to hit
+- GET : `/` - default route to hit
-- GET : `bad` - specific route to hit

-- Feature 2: deploy to prod
-- GET : `/hello` - specific route to hit
-- GET: `/bad` - specific route to hit
+- GET: `/bad` - route for testing errors

+**Middleware**

+- logger.js - a basic, custom middleware that logs the date

+**Handlers**

+- 404.js -- handles 404 errors
+- 500.js -- handles 500 errors

 #### Tests

 - How do you run tests?
   - npm test

 - Any tests of note?
   - handles root path
   - handles invalid requests